 This is a wonderful option for students who want to express themselves creatively through painting and drawing while learning and studying tefillah.
-Under the direction of high school art teacher Anita Schwartz and Jewish Studies teachers Eilat Asseo-Brenner and Lydia Zafrir, students explore different parts of the tefillah and then communicate their thoughts about it through art.
+Under the direction of high school art teacher Anita Schwartz and Jewish Studies teacher Eilat Asseo, students explore different parts of the tefillah and then communicate their thoughts about it through art.

 In this picture students are holding up their works in progress that show their ideas about the Sh’ma.